LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

       `Get-MessageTraceDetail -MessageTraceId $MessageTraceId -RecipientAddress $RecipientAddress | FL`

 13. Take a minute to review the entire output for the **Get-MessageTraceDetail** CMDLET.

     Notice that using this CMDLET shows all of the message event details rather than just the the final message trace results.

-    Running both the **Get-MessageTrace** and **Get-MessageTraceDetails** together is good practice when initially reviewing mail flow issues in your enviornment.
+    Running both the **Get-MessageTrace** and **Get-MessageTraceDetails** together is good practice when initially reviewing mail flow issues in your environment.

 ## End of lab 2